magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/payment-gateway-intro.md

 ---

 ### What is Magento payment provider gateway
-Magento payment provider gateway is a mechanism for your Magento store integration with payment service providers, so that you can create and handle transactions based on order details.
+The Magento payment provider gateway is a mechanism that allows you to integrate your stores with payment service providers.
+As a result, you can create and handle transactions based on order details.

 The following diagram shows a simplified interaction flow between Magento sales management and external payment service provider using Magento payment provider gateway: